jonas7654/Econometrics/README.md

  * [sandwich](https://cran.r-project.org/web/packages/sandwich/index.html) for heteroskedastic variance estimation and [more](https://cran.r-project.org/web/packages/sandwich/sandwich.pdf).

-**[Julia](https://julialang.org/)** is not a statistical programming language in generel.
+**[Julia](https://julialang.org/)** is not a statistical programming language in general.
 But there are some useful Statistics packages.

   * [StatsBase.jl](https://docs.julialang.org/en/v1/stdlib/Statistics/) for basic statistics functionality.